Skip to main content

 • Save & Update & Publish your Beam component.

-• Optionally create presets each type to easily switch between profiles (review My First Component if you don't remember).
+• Optionally create presets of each type to easily switch between profiles (review My First Component if you don't remember).

-B. Load Tester
+B. Load Tester (static models)

 Properties